SherG/sherrieg/content/blog/boomers-work/index.md

 How strong is your volition?
 I think of volition as a muscle: it's either toned up and strong or it can be made that way.

 So I suppose I would regard energy -- at its root -- as beginning with a choice to exercise volition.

+But I concur with Avinash Kaushik who quipped "All data in aggregate is crap."
+So "averages" collected on age groups are largely meaningless.
+They can simply spur us to overturn stereotypes and discern what the individual brings to the table.
+And we can be prepared to be surprised - no matter their age or youth.